xybre/music/libera music community.md

 # The Libera Music Community

-There has always been a massive overlap between those who make music and the free open source community.
+There has always been a massive overlap between those who listen to, make, or play music and the free open source community.

 Some use technology by necessity to compose, record, and distribute music.
 Others use technology itself as the instrument from hardware synthesizers to software DAWs.